yourfavtechgirl/Airbnb/README.md

   AND longitude BETWEEN -71.1189 - 0.5 AND -71.1189 + 0.5
 ORDER BY price ASC;
 ```
+## 📊 Key Findings
+1. Price Categorization

+* Most listings fall into the budget and mid-range categories (below $200).

+* Only a small portion of listings are classified as luxury (>$500).

+2. Top Reviewed Listings by Neighborhood

+* The highest-reviewed listings in each neighborhood were identified.

+* These listings can serve as benchmarks for popularity and guest satisfaction.

+3. Most Expensive Listings

+* The top 5 listings by price were extracted.

+* These listings are mostly concentrated in premium neighborhoods and offer unique room types.

+4. Neighborhood Insights

+* Neighborhoods with the highest listing counts include areas with central access or tourist appeal.

+* Average prices vary significantly by neighborhood, indicating location-based pricing trends.

+5. Availability Analysis

+* Listings were labeled as having high or low availability based on their neighborhood average.

+* This reveals which listings are over- or under-utilized within their local market.

+6. Cumulative Pricing

+* Cumulative sum of prices within each neighborhood helps track overall market size and pricing tiers.

+7. Top Hosts

+* Hosts with more than 10 listings were identified.

+* The total number of reviews per host gives an idea of their engagement and popularity.

+8. Room Type Distribution

+* Entire homes/apartments dominate the market.

+* Private rooms are the next most common, with shared rooms making up a small fraction

+9. Value Listings

+* Identified listings with full-year availability and prices under $100 — ideal for budget-conscious long-term guests.

+10. Most Engaged Neighborhoods

+* Top neighborhoods by average number of reviews per listing suggest higher guest traffic and engagement.

+11. Proximity to Harvard Square

+* 0.5° radius query revealed listings near Harvard Square, helping in location-based accommodation targeting.

 ## Conclusion
 This project successfully demonstrated how SQL can uncover actionable insights from Airbnb data.
 Key findings included the distribution of price categories, identification of high-performing hosts, and availability trends.
 Such insights could be valuable to both Airbnb and hosts for pricing strategies, customer engagement, and market segmentation.